karthikeyan-ramasubramanian/tech-magazine/wp-content/plugins/jetpack-boost/readme.txt

-=== Jetpack Boost ===
+=== Jetpack Boost - Website Speed, Performance and Critical CSS  ===
-Contributors: automattic, xwp, adnan007, bjorsch, danwalmsley, davidlonjon, ebinnion, exelero, jeherve, jpolakovic, karthikbhatb, kraftbj, luchad0res, pyronaur, rheinardkorf, scruffian, thingalon
+Contributors: automattic, xwp, adnan007, bjorsch, danwalmsley, davidlonjon, ebinnion, exelero, jeherve, jpolakovic, karthikbhatb, kraftbj, luchad0res, ppetrov2c, pyronaur, rheinardkorf, scruffian, thingalon
 Donate link: https://automattic.com
 Tags: performance, speed, pagespeed, web vitals, critical css, optimize, defer Requires at least: 5.5
-Tested up to: 5.9
+Tested up to: 6.2
 Requires PHP: 7.0
-Stable tag: 1.4.2
+Stable tag: 1.8.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Speed up your website by optimizing page performance with Jetpack Boost!
+Speed up your WordPress site by optimizing page performance with Jetpack Boost.
+Easily activate one-click optimizations to boost your Core Web Vitals.

 == Description ==

+Speed up your WordPress site by optimizing page performance with Jetpack Boost.
+Easily activate one-click optimizations to boost your Core Web Vitals.

+Did you know that a faster website:-

+- Ranks higher on Google.
+- Improves bounce rate (people stay on your site for longer).
+- Increases your conversion rate.

-Jetpack Boost provides one-click optimizations that supercharge your WordPress site’s performance and improve web vitals scores for better SEO.
+Increase your website performance and speed up your website with one-click optimizations that supercharge your WordPress site’s performance and improve core web vitals scores for better search engine listings.

+Improving Core Web Vitals helps you rank higher on Google.
+A faster website also improves your SEO, helps you reduce your bounce rate and increase your ecommerce conversion rate.

+- Largest Contentful Paint (LCP): Measures loading performance.
+Improve your LCP and improve your website loading speed.
+- First Input Delay (FID): Measures interactivity.
+To improve user experience pages should have a low FID.
+- Cumulative Layout Shift (CLS): Measures visual stability.
+Lowering your CLS helps improve your user experience.

 ### Performance Modules

-Optimize your site with the same techniques used on the world's most successful websites.
-Each technique is packaged up as a module that you can activate and try out.
+Optimize your website with the same techniques used on the world's most successful websites.

+Each technique that is used to increase website performance is packaged up as a module that you can activate and try out.

-Currently the plugin has 3 performance modules available:
+Currently, the plugin has 3 performance modules available:

 1. *Optimize CSS Loading* generates Critical CSS for your homepage, posts and pages.
 This can allow your content to show up on the screen much faster, particularly for viewers using mobile devices.

-   Read more about critical CSS generation at [web.dev](https://web.dev/extract-critical-css/)
+   Read more about critical CSS generation at [web.dev](https://jetpack.com/redirect/?source=jetpack-boost-critical-css)

-1. *Defer Non-Essential Javascript* moves some tasks to after the page loads, so that important visual information can be seen sooner.
+2. *Defer Non-Essential Javascript* moves some tasks to after the page loads, so that important visual information can be seen sooner and your website loads quicker.

-   Read more about deferring javascript at [web.dev](https://web.dev/efficiently-load-third-party-javascript/)
+   Read more about deferring javascript at [web.dev](https://jetpack.com/redirect/?source=jetpack-boost-defer-js)

-1. *Lazy Image Loading* only loads the images the user can see.
+3. *Lazy Image Loading* only loads the images the user can see.
 As the user scrolls, images are loaded just before they show up on the page.
-This simple optimization makes sites faster and saves bandwidth for your host and your customers.
+This simple optimization makes websites faster and saves bandwidth for your host and your customers.

-   Read more about lazy image loading at [web.dev](https://web.dev/lazy-loading-images/)
+   Read more about lazy image loading at [web.dev](https://jetpack.com/redirect/?source=jetpack-boost-lazy-load)

-### Easy Setup

-There's nothing to configure - the setup process is as easy as:

- 1. Install the plugin
- 2. Activate Jetpack Connection
- 3. Turn on performance modules one by one and observe how the performance score changes
+4. *Image Guide* is a must-have feature for anyone who wants to optimize the images on their website.
+With this guide, you can ensure that the images on your site are the right size and dimensions, which is critical for improving user experience, page speed, and site ranking.
+Following the tips and best practices outlined in the guide, you can reduce image file sizes and speed up your site.
+Check out our [support page](https://jetpack.com/support/jetpack-boost/image-performance-guide/) to learn more about this feature and how it can help you achieve a faster and smoother website experience for your users.

  Google PageSpeed API is used to measure the performance score of a site.
-It's important to look at the PageSpeed score because Core Web Vitals are going to be used as a ranking factor in search engines.
+It's important to look at the Page Speed score because Core Web Vitals are going to be used as a ranking factor in search engines which means improving your SERP listing and increase your website visitors.

+Don’t want to have to manually generate your critical CSS each time you update your site?
+Let us do the heavy lifting for you with automated critical CSS – each time you update your site we will automatically regenerate your critical CSS and update your performance scores.
+Upgrading also gives you dedicated email support access.

 ### With 💚 by Jetpack